ntdathp/PID_Controller/README.md

 I used the DC Motor GA37-520 for this project.

 # About the algorithm
-Using Trappizoidal Rules in order to Z domain.
+Using Trappizoidal Rules in order to convert the PID's transfer function from S domain to Z domain.

 Adding anti-windup for I part and low-pass filter for D part.